isabella232/satori-rtm-sdk-php/README.md

     Connected to <endpoint>.api.satori.com.
     Escape character is '^]'.
     ```
-    If you failed to connect - check your firewall settings
+    If you fail to connect, check your firewall settings.

   - Check PHP SSL settings:
     ```